Research & Publications

 A critical component in the application to real data is the correction for subject motion, particularly as the resolution of modern machines has improved (better than 3-mm in human brain machines).
 Both hardware and software approaches are employed to address these issues.
 To produce accurate images with minimum noise, a statistically-based iterative reconstruction algorithm is necessary.
 Developments in this area include the mathematical aspects of algorithm development, the computer science issues associated with a large cluster-based algorithm, the incorporation of the physics and motion correction, the use of prior information provided from MR images, and the tuning and characterization necessary for practical application for biological studies.
 The ultimate goal is the combination of the tracer kinetic modeling and image reconstruction to directly process a 4D dataset into parametric images of the physiological parameters of interest.
 When applied in the thorax, respiratory and cardiac motion must be included, raising the problem to 5D and 6D analysis.

 These issue are now all being taken to the next level for the building and optimization of the NeuroEXPLORER (a.k.a.
 NX), which will have 10-fold higher sensitivity than the previous state-of-the-art HRRT.
-This system, scheduled to arrive at Yale late in 2022 will open new vista for brain PET investigations.
+This system, scheduled to arrive at Yale early in 2023 will open new vista for brain PET investigations.

 PET studies are performed in human subjects and preclinical models of a wide variety of diseases.
 Examples of interest include: